San Antonio

 The River Walk

-Since 1946 the iconic River Walk, or Paseo del Rio, has delighted San Antonio visitors and locals alike.
-The river bend section that loops around the restaurants and hotels in downtown is the most famous section.
-It is one of the top things to do during a 3 Day Itinerary for San Antonio.
+Since 1946, the iconic River Walk, or Paseo del Rio, has delighted San Antonio visitors and locals alike.
+The most famous section is the river bend section that loops around the restaurants and hotels in downtown.
+It is one of the top things to do during a Three-Day Itinerary for San Antonio.

-Though the River Walk is longer than the entertainment area.
-It actually extends for 15 miles in total, The Museum Reach heads north to Breckenridge Park.
-The Mission Reach connects the San Antonio Missions.
+The River Walk is longer than the entertainment area—it actually extends for 15 miles in total.
+The Museum Reach heads north to Breckenridge Park, and the Mission Reach connects the San Antonio Missions.
 Both sections can be walked, biked, or explored on a kayak.

-The stone and iron bridges that cross the San Antonio River add to its ambience.
+The stone and iron bridges that cross the San Antonio River add to its ambiance.
 The River Walk is also a destination for public art.
-This is one of the top things to do during a 3 day itinerary for San Antonio.
-First time visitors should stroll the River Walk from La Mansion Hotel to the Briscoe Museum to experience it to the fullest.
+It is one of the top things to do in San Antonio.
+First-time visitors should stroll the River Walk from La Mansion Hotel to the Briscoe Museum to experience it to the fullest.

 The River Walk is free to stroll.
 Open daily, 24 hours a day.